-The results showed that CC8464 has a good overall tolerability and demonstrated no liver or renal toxicity, no central nervous system changes and no cardiovascular findings, but the results showed that CC8464 may cause rashes in certain patients.
-The occurrence of rashes is not uncommon in the class of molecules to which CC8464 belongs and the rashes were resolved in all cases with topical steroids and/or topical antihistamines (with the exception of one patient requiring systemic steroids).
+We conducted four Phase 1 trials with 207 patients.
+The results showed that CC8464 has a good overall tolerability and demonstrated no liver or renal toxicity, no central nervous system changes and no cardiovascular findings but may cause skin rashes in certain patients.
+The occurrence of skin rashes is not uncommon with the class of molecules to which CC8464 belongs and the rashes were successfully treated in all cases with topical steroids and/or topical antihistamines (with the exception of one patient requiring systemic steroids).

-As a result of the potential for rashes, following discussions with the U.S. Food and Drug Administration ("FDA"), we decided to launch a slow dose escalation study to further evaluate the incidence of rashes.
-By titrating the dose over nine weeks, we anticipate that we will reduce or eliminate this side effect.
+As a result of the potential for skin rashes, following discussions with the FDA, we will conduct a slow dose escalation study to further evaluate the incidence of rashes.
+By titrating the dose over several weeks, we anticipate that we will reduce or eliminate this side effect.
 We expect that the slow dose escalation study will also help determine the need for dose escalation in the final treatment regime.
 Even though the FDA has in the past approved drugs that listed rashes as a potential side effect, we do not know if CC8464 will be approved by the FDA (or any foreign authority).

-We anticipate that the dose escalation will enroll the first patient dosing in the third quarter of 2024.
-The dose escalation trial will enroll approximately 20 healthy volunteers who will receive CC8464 over a period of approximately nine weeks, with the dose escalation study expected to take approximately nine months in total.
+When the dose escalation trial is funded, we will enroll approximately 20 healthy volunteers who will receive CC8464 over a period of several weeks, with the dose escalation study expected to take approximately 9-12 months in total.
 We anticipate that the slower dose escalation will decrease the likelihood of drug-related skin reactions.
 The primary endpoint of the dose escalation trail will be safety and tolerability of the slower dose titration; however, we will also be measuring blood concentrations of CC8464, which will allow us to better understand the pharmacokinetics of CC8464.
-Even if it is ultimately determined that we will need an escalation period for chronic pain treatment therapy, which patients could well take for the remainder of their lives, we do not believe the dose escalation approach is consequential.
+Even if it is ultimately determined that we will need an escalation period for chronic pain treatment therapy, which patients could well take for the remainder of their lives, we do not believe the dose escalation approach will be consequential.

-We are conducting the escalation trial in Australia to avail ourselves of a 43.5% tax credit for clinical expenses incurred in Australia.
-The location of the proof-of-concept ("POC") plan has not been determined at this time, and we will determine the ultimate location based on availability of facilities and patient population, costs, tax credits and centers of excellence in the respective fields (EM or iSFN).
+We plan to conduct the dose escalation trial in Australia to avail ourselves of the tax credit set forth above, utilizing our Australian subsidiary through which the work will be conducted.
+The location of the POC has not been determined at this time, with availability of facilities and patient population, costs, tax credits, centers of excellence in the respective fields (EM or iSFN) are all factors in the ultimate determination of the location.